joshea628/Get-Your-Asana-Mat/README.md

 <div align="left">

-## Logistic Regression
+## Principal Component Analysis

-Based on the featurization above, I decided to use the Canny filter in the Logistic Regression since the images were so different from eachother.
+Based on the featurization above, I decided to use the Canny filter in my models since the images are so different from eachother.
+Between the Canny and Sobel, the Canny filter has much harsher lines, which could bode well for the model results.

-Since images have so many features (these images are 43x43 pixels), I then used Principal Component Analysis to consolidate down to two features before cross validating.
-I also wanted to look at using 3 features to see how that would affect the model accuracy.
+Since images have so many features (these images are 43x43 pixels), I used Principal Component Analysis to consolidate the features and reduce dimensionality of the data.
+PCA takes all the features from your data and forces them into the number of features that you specify.
+It does this orthogonally.

+I'm feeling incrediby confident in the difference between the two poses, so I'm going to try to reduce my data down to two and three features using PCA to compare the accuracy results of the models I will use later on.
+Here are the scatter plots:

 <div align="center">
 <p float="middle">